We are under construction! During this process, some links will take you to our older website!

 2. Individuals need high intellectual bandwidth and capacity to use these thinking skills successfully.

 A metaphor for the fantastic levels of deep and broad insight and perspectives available for an individual with dialectical meta-systemic thinking skills could be helpful before you start.
-For example, suppose you are above average intelligence with logical thought processes, and you have not studied complex adaptive systems theory or dialectical meta-systemic thinking.
+For example, suppose you have above-average intelligence with logical thought processes, and you have not studied complex adaptive systems theory or dialectical meta-systemic thinking.

 The better your "computer screen resolution" and clarity because of the more image dots per inch factor, the more fully and precisely you will see the many details occurring within the interactions, interconnections, interdependencies, points of no return, destructive feedback loops, nonlinear effects, and crossed tipping point interactions, etc. in the evolution of multiple interacting complex systems.

-How I (Lawrence Wollersheim) use the dialectical meta systemic thinking skill
+How I (Lawrence Wollersheim of the Universe Institute and Job One for Humanity) use the dialectical meta-systemic thinking skill

 My focus in using this new thinking skill is to use it to analyze a situation, crisis, or problem and predict possible solutions or consequences for that situation.
 I also use this new thinking and analysis skill to: